COVID-19 pandemic in Delaware: December 2020

 On December 3, Governor Carney issued a stay-at-home advisory from December 14 to January 11, 2021, asking residents not to gather indoors with people from outside their household.
 In addition, face coverings are required anytime people are indoors with people from outside their household.
 Governor Carney also recommended schools switch to all-virtual learning from December 14 to January 8, 2021, and return to hybrid learning on January 11, 2021.
 Winter sports competitions are not permitted under the stay-at-home advisory.

 On December 10, Governor Carney announced additional restrictions to slow the spread of the virus, effective December 14.
-Businesses larger than 100,000 square feet are limited to 20 percent capacity; most businesses and restaurants are limited to 30 percent capacity; retail smaller than 5,000 square feet, houses of worship, and funeral services are limited to 40 percent capacity; restaurants and bars must close at 10:00pm; exercise classes at gyms are limited to 10 people while machines must be spaced ten feet apart; indoor gatherings at public places are limited to 30 percent capacity up to 10 people; and shopping mall food courts are limited to 20 percent capacity up to 100 people.
+Businesses larger than 100,000 square feet are limited to 20 percent capacity; most businesses and restaurants are limited to 30 percent capacity; retail smaller than 5,000 square feet, houses of worship, and funeral services are limited to 40 percent capacity; restaurants and bars must close at 10:00 pm; exercise classes at gyms are limited to 10 people while machines must be spaced ten feet apart; indoor gatherings at public places are limited to 30 percent capacity up to 10 people; and shopping mall food courts are limited to 20 percent capacity up to 100 people.

 On December 15, the first doses of the Pfizer–BioNTech COVID-19 vaccine in Delaware were issued to healthcare workers.
 Elisabeth Cote, a progressive care nurse at Bayhealth Medical Center in Dover, received the first dose of the vaccine.
-In Phase1A of the vaccination process, healthcare workers, emergency management services personnel, and staff and residents of long-term care facilities were allowed to receive the COVID-19 vaccine.
+In Phase 1A of the vaccination process, healthcare workers, emergency management services personnel, and staff and residents of long-term care facilities were allowed to receive the COVID-19 vaccine.

 January 2021

-On January 8, Governor Carney lifted the 10:00pm curfew for restaurants and bars and also allowed youth sports to resume at 30 percent capacity.
+On January 8, Governor Carney lifted the 10:00 pm curfew for restaurants and bars and also allowed youth sports to resume at 30 percent capacity.

-On January 19, Delaware moved the Phase1B of the vaccination process, which made the COVID-19 vaccine available to people over age 65 and frontline essential workers including fire, police, correctional officers, teachers, education staff, child care providers, postal workers, food manufacturing workers, agricultural workers, transportation workers, and grocery store workers.
-The state continued to vaccinate people from Phase1A who had yet to receive the vaccine.
+On January 19, Delaware moved the Phase 1B of the vaccination process, which made the COVID-19 vaccine available to people over age 65 and frontline essential workers including fire, police, correctional officers, teachers, education staff, child care providers, postal workers, food manufacturing workers, agricultural workers, transportation workers, and grocery store workers.
+The state continued to vaccinate people from Phase 1A who had yet to receive the vaccine.